-A.1.1 Name and legal form of the undertaking
+A.1.1 Name and legal form of the undertaking.

 Company name: Acromas Insurance Company Limited

 Registered Offices: 57-63 Line Wall Road

 Gibraltar

 Company Number: 88716

-Legal form: Insurance company limited by shares
+Legal form: Insurance company limited by shares.

-A.1.2 Name and contact details of the supervisory authority responsible for financial supervision of the undertaking and the group to which the undertaking belongs
+A.1.2 Name and contact details of the supervisory authority responsible for financial supervision of the undertaking and the group to which the undertaking belongs.

 AICL is regulated by the Gibraltar Financial Services Commission (GFSC).
-AICL's ultimate parent company, Saga plc, is a mixed-activity insurance holding company and the GFSC is the group supervisor.
+AICL's ultimate parent company, Saga plc, is a mixed-activity insurance holding.